Dormer Loft Conversions – All You Need to Know

 In some people’s eyes a flat roofed dormer might not provide the aesthetic appeal of other forms of loft conversion, but does provide the greatest gain in both floor space and headroom.
 Whilst a gable fronted dormer or hipped roof dormer can be an attractive addition to a property, it can be more expensive to construct and will not provide as much additional internal space.

-Will I Need Planning Permission for a Dormer Loft Conversion?
+Q: Will I Need Planning Permission for a Dormer Loft Conversion?

-In the majority of cases, adding a dormer loft conversion to a house falls under permitted development and will not require planning permission.
+A: In the majority of cases, adding a dormer loft conversion to a house falls under permitted development and will not require planning permission.
 It is however important to be aware of the specific conditions and limitations of permitted development, and if there is any doubt as to whether your proposed conversion passes the permitted development tests we recommend obtaining a Lawful Development Certificate from your local authority.
 The LDC is not the same as planning permission, but does provide you with written proof that your loft conversion is lawful should questions be raised at a later date when you come to sell your house.

 You will require planning permission if: